Exercise normal safety precautions in Chile. Use common sense. Look out for suspicious behaviour.

 Terrorist threat worldwide

-If you're planning scientific, technical or mountaineering activities in areas classified as 'frontier areas', you'll need to get authorisation from the Chilean government at least 90 days prior to the expedition.
+If you're planning scientific, technical or mountaineering activities in areas classified as 'frontier areas', you need to get authorisation from the Chilean government at least 90 days prior to the expedition.

-Anti-tank mines and landmines are a danger in remote sections of several popular national reserves and parks near northern borders, including Lauca and Llullaillaco National Parks, Salar de Surire National Monument and Los Flamencos National Reserve.
+Anti-tank mines and landmines are a danger in popular national reserves and parks near northern borders, including Lauca and Llullaillaco National Parks, Salar de Surire National Monument and Los Flamencos National Reserve.

 There are unexploded munitions outside of military zones in the desert areas bordering Chile and Peru and clearly marked landmine fields in the Magallanes region of southern Chile, between Punta Arenas and the Torres del Paine National Park and on Tierra del Fuego.